Distributing closed-source frameworks with SPM

 - Supported locales

-- Number of developers (e.g. ssh access to the repo)
+- Number of developers (ssh access to the repo)

 - Number of users (requires some kind of analytics)

-I have decided to start with a Basic, Medium and Full tier setup, where each tier unlocks all pro features, but a different amount of locales.
-As more features are added, I can play around with these parameters more.
-I’m excited about developing the license model even more.
+I decided to start with a Basic, Silver & Gold tier setup, where each tier unlocks a different set of features and locales.
+As more features are added, I will experiment with this more.

 Conclusion

-I would love to hear your thoughts about this model.
-Do you see any pros and cons, risks and missed opportunities?
-At the end of the day, I hope that I have found a good balance between providing a powerful and completely free and open platform with a way for people and companies to upgrade with features that they could build themselves if they’d like, but choose to go the pro route for to save time, get new features without additional cost or work etc. To me, it feels like a good and fair model.
+I hope that I have found a good balance between providing a powerful and completely free and open platform with a way for people and companies to upgrade with features that they could build themselves, but choose to go the pro route for to save time.